cpcf/go-boid/README.md

 ## Output
 Runs in the terminal, using the https://github.com/charmbracelet/bubbletea framework to handle terminal output.

 Scales the number of boids to the terminal size.
 Works best on larger terminals.
+Very large terminal sizes may cause performance issues.

 ![](https://github.com/cpcf/go-boid/blob/main/go-boid.gif)